amortensen/dots-architecture/draft-ietf-dots-architecture.md

 * Scheduled modifications to the network path between DOTS server and DOTS client.

-A basic redirected signaling session resembles the following, as shown in
+A basic redirected signaling interaction is described in
 {{fig-redirected-signaling}}.

 ~~~~~